EngBaz/Financial-Multi-Agent-Analyst/README.md

-# :coin: Advanced Cryptocurrency Analysis Dashboard
+# :coin: AI Financial Analyst Bot

 DEVELOPING A CRYPTO FINANCIAL ANALYST.
 THIS IS NOT A USED FOR FINANCIAL ADVICE!